 I didn’t know much about logistics but have always found it interesting so wanted to learn more.
 DHL is a global company and a market leader so had great career and development opportunities to offer.
 Also, to have the option to study for further qualifications during the programme really attracted me.

 HR Business Partner (HRBP) - After the Graduate Programme my first role was as a HR Change Partner, for 18 months.
 Then I did a 6 month secondment as a HRBP, and then this role was made permanent.
 My responsibilities include being accountable for delivering the people strategy for our public sector business unit, which involves meeting external customers and making sure everything we do is ethical, legal, moral, social, and commercial.
 The main challenges I face in this role is trying to be different and coming up with innovative people solutions to maximise performance, whilst always ensuring I manage people appropriately to ensure we remain employer of choice.

 What type of person do you think is the right fit for DHL?

 Someone who is focused on respect and results, understands and embraces diversity, and is committed to excellence.
 They must have a drive to succeed and progress in the business.
-Also, someone who believes and follows our 5 core competencies: make customers more successful, shape direction and strategy, drive high performance, develop yourself, and develop others.
+Also, someone who believes and follows our 5 core competencies: Making customers more successful, Shaping direction and strategy, Driving high performance, Developing yourself, and Developing others.

-What advice would you give to future graduates in the DHL programme?
+What advice would you give to our future graduates?